IMBUILDINGS/PayloadParser/README.md

 Please note that the following files using Node JS Buffer objects
 - structurelibrary.js
 - example_parser.js
-*Above files are deprecated and will be removed from this repo in a next release*
+*Above files are deprecated and will be removed from this repository in a next release*

 App.js uses the TTN V3 IMBuildings decoder
 Run App.js with the `--payload=` argument.
 This argument requires a hex string